-Precious Treasures currently has openings for infants and toddlers.
-Won't you join us?
+Precious Treasures currently has openings for infants, toddlers, and school-aged children.
+Join us!

 Licensing ratio requirements dictate space availability and unexpected openings can occur at any time.
-For licensing purposes, an "infant" is a child 0-23 months of age and a "toddler" is a child 2-5 years of age, not yet attending school.
+For licensing purposes, an "infant" is a child 0-23 months of age and a "toddler" is a child 2-5 years of age, not yet attending school, and a "school-age child" is anyone 5+ years of age.

 If your question is not answered below, please feel free to contact us as at 415-307-4224 or Precious_Treasures@hotmail.com.